Applications Now Open: Climate Emergency Fund Program 2026

-Climate change is having a profound impact across British Columbia—wildfires, droughts, and shifting water conditions are threatening ecosystems and species, including several Pacific salmon now listed as threatened or endangered.
+Climate change is having a profound impact across British Columbia.
+Wildfires, droughts, and shifting water conditions are threatening communities and ecosystems.

-Launched in 2024, the Emergency Fund Program is a partnership between the Indigenous Stewardship Fund (ISF) and the First Nations Fisheries Council (FNFC).
+Launched in 2024, the Climate Emergency Grant Program is a partnership between the Indigenous Stewardship Fund (ISF) and the First Nations Fisheries Council (FNFC).
 This program provides rapid support for urgent, Indigenous-led environmental restoration projects that protect and restore salmon populations and their habitats.

 Eligible projects may include: